Natural cosmetics, clean beauty, vegan - how much nature is really behind it?

 At the highest certification level, all criteria of a product correspond to the COSMOS standard .

-All the tricks and gimmicks that companies allow themselves when it comes to greenwashing are not permitted here.
+All the tricks and tricks that companies use when greenwashing are not permitted here.
 The information on the packaging must also be verifiable and must not be misleading.
-From cultivation, environmental protection and processing of the raw materials to packaging and the finished product, everything is checked here annually.
-With other certifications, on the other hand, there is only one test at the beginning and then never again.
+From cultivation, environmental protection and processing of raw materials to packaging and the finished product, everything is checked here annually.
+With other certifications, however, the test is only checked once at the beginning and then never again.

 Trust is good - control is better or the NOELIE standard

 Take a close look at who shares your values and who doesn't.
 The certifications give you an overview of how pure the product is.
-Some of the ingredients are not all certified organic, others do not yet have sustainable packaging.
-In addition, the companies naturally also have a very different focus.
-While some may have declared war on packaging madness, the wording is important to others.
+For some, not all ingredients are certified organic, others do not yet have sustainable packaging.
+In addition, the companies naturally have very different focuses.
+While one person may have declared war on packaging madness, the other person may care about the formulation.

-In addition to the COSMOS ORGANIC standard , which ensures that the cultivation areas, harvest and processing up to the finished product are checked and certified annually, we also have our own values.
-One of the things we believe in is that the purity of the essences we use make a big difference.
+In addition to the COSMOS ORGANIC standard , which ensures that growing areas, harvesting and processing up to the finished product are tested and certified annually, we also have our very own values.
+Among other things, we believe that the purity of the essences we use make a big difference.
 Our certified high-performance active ingredients are used in the highest possible concentration and purity.

-Our certification stipulates that 20% of our ingredients must be from controlled organic cultivation.
+Our certification stipulates that 20% of our ingredients must be from certified organic farming.
 We use four times as many organically grown and processed raw materials: NOELIE products contain up to 95% organically grown ingredients.
 And what we could not have certified comes from controlled wild collection or was obtained biotechnologically and COSMOS APPROVED from organically grown plants and incorporated as an active ingredient.

-It was particularly important to me personally that we only use study-tested active ingredients, precious oils and essences from the first pressing and in the highest concentration.
-For me it is also important that our products contain no water, only fresh plant juices.
+Personally, it was particularly important to me that we only use study-tested active ingredients, precious oils and essences from the first pressing and in the highest concentration.
+For me it is also important that our products do not contain water, but only fresh plant juices.

 Our products are produced in Germany, we avoid environmentally harmful transport routes and thus also support the economic environment in which we live.
-The further away a cosmetic is produced, the less effective it becomes.
-Cold and heat put a strain on the active ingredients and nutrients and put them to a hard test.
-And if a product has traveled halfway around the globe, it has traveled through a number of different climate zones.
+The further away a cosmetic is produced, the more its effectiveness suffers.
+Cold and heat strain the active ingredients and nutrients and put them to a tough test.
+And if a product has traveled halfway around the world, it has traveled through several different climate zones.

-Likewise, exactly the sustainable packaging materials that we need for our pure, high-quality formulations can be found here in Germany.
-With these short channels, we can check at any time and ensure that our requirements are implemented accordingly.
-Wrapping a biological cosmetic formulation in plastic would never occur to us.
-It has been proven that softeners and the smallest pieces of plastic get into the product and thus also into our bodies.
-There are safe alternatives made from sugar cane or glass to ensure no packaging residue gets into the product.
-We only fill into frosted glass to avoid such interactions and to protect the active ingredients from light.
+The sustainable packaging materials we need for our pure, high-quality formulations can also be found here in Germany.
+These short routes allow us to check at any time and ensure that our requirements are being implemented accordingly.
+Packaging an organic cosmetic formulation in plastic would never occur to us.
+It has been proven that plasticizers and tiny plastic parts get into the product and thus into our bodies.
+There are safe alternatives made from sugar cane or glass to ensure that no packaging residue gets into the product.
+We only bottle in frosted glass to avoid such interactions and to protect the active ingredients from light.

-When we speak of 10 years of development & research, we are not exaggerating.
-It's more that that's not enough for us.
-We are at the forefront of cosmetic innovation in the natural cosmetics space and we continue to improve and optimize our raw materials, processing and formulations.
+When we talk about 10 years of development and research, we are not exaggerating.
+It's more like that's not enough for us.
+We are a leader in cosmetic innovations in the natural cosmetics sector and continue to improve and optimize our raw materials, processing and formulations.

-The COSMOS ORGANIC standard is therefore a welcome award for values that are one of the cornerstones of our actions.
-We stand for absolute transparency and sustainability - we spare neither costs nor effort.
+The COSMOS ORGANIC standard is a welcome award for values that are, for us, one of the fundamental pillars of our actions.
+We stand for absolute transparency and sustainability - we spare no expense or effort to achieve this.

 CONCLUSION

-As you can see, many paths lead to a cosmetics line.
-In my Be Organic Institute, founded in 2012, we worked with a wide variety of natural cosmetics brands for a long time before I implemented my own vision.
-I kept noticing deficits that did not meet my requirements.
-All brands have their place in the market, each one is good at something different.
-For many customers, there must also be many different values and priorities.
-But personally, purity and potency have always been most important to me.
+As you can see, there are many paths to a cosmetics line.
+At my Be Organic Institute, which I founded in 2012, we worked with a variety of natural cosmetics brands for a long time before I implemented my own vision.
+I kept noticing deficits that didn't meet my requirements.
+All brands have their place on the market, each one is good at something different.
+For many customers there must also be many different values and priorities.
+But for me personally, purity and effectiveness have always been most important.
 And these demands are so high that I could only do it myself.
-We always talk about diversity here - it is wonderful and so is our earth, nature and the people who live in it and with it.
+We always talk about diversity here - it is wonderful and so is our earth, nature and the people who live in and with it.

-Personally, I think that everything that comes on and into my body has to be of the highest standard.
+Personally, I think that everything that goes on and into my body must meet the highest standard.
 And I wish nothing less for you.
-That's why there is NOELIE .
+That's why NOELIE exists.